 Being a year older, I was the Ate between the two of us.
 And when I went off to UP for college and she followed a year after, this became even more pronounced.
 Away from our families for the first time – I felt all the more the big sister – responsible for making sure she was safe inside and out of the campus.
 After all, I was party to the pleading and the campaigning that went on that summer of ‘85 – just to get Nanay’s and Tatay’s permission for her to join me in UP.

 Like a big sis, I’d always looked out for her.
-I remember panicking at the onset of the EDSA Revolution and running all the way to Kalayaan to check on her to make sure she was ok.
-Of course she was nowhere to be found in the dorm, as by then she and her friends were already at the nearby Church working as volunteers and making sandwiches for the yellow army of tita Cory.
+I remember panicking at the onset of the EDSA Revolution and running all the way to Kalayaan Residence Hall to check on her to make sure that she was okay.
+Of course she was nowhere to be found in the dorm, as by then she and her friends had already gone to the nearby Church to work as volunteers and make sandwiches for the yellow army of tita Cory.
 That’s when I realized she was ready to spread her wings and soar.

 The college years flew by and soon it was time for me to find work and she to enter law school.
 Through the years at UP and the years that followed, we were at some point classmates, dormmates, neighbors and flatmates – still for the most part sharing the same air space though by now we had developed our own bigger circle of friends and went off in various outings with them.
 But even as work and life got busier and more complicated – we kept in touch by snail mail and phone and met up once in a while when we found ourselves in the same city at the same time.

 Our lives are so different now.
 She is back in Butuan with Bebot and their four kids, enjoying the comfortable pace of our home city yet leading a life so full that it continues to amaze me – practicing and teaching law, and being an advocate for women, children and the environment, while I live in the big city, travel a bit and enjoy a corporate career that is both challenging and fulfilling but frustrating at times.